TheAlgorithms/Python/README.md

 Implementations are for learning purposes only.
 They may be less efficient than the implementations in the Python standard library.
 Use them at your discretion.

+## Introduction

+An Algorithm is a step by step procedure, in which intructions are given to the system which needs to be executed in a specific way.
+There are many algorithms available for different languages.
+We will look into Algorithms basically in Python Programming Language.
+Algorithms also play a very vital role in coding interviews and it is therefore suggested to have a strong grip on them!
+Best of Luck and Practice Hard :)

 ## Getting Started

 Read through our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.